 When I switched to seeing myself as a SOULpreneur, I felt inspired.
-For instance, it reminds me to let creative inspiration come from a deeper soulful place.
+For instance, it reminds me to let creative inspiration come from a deeper soulful or heart-centered place.
 Not just from an income-need place.
 And things work so much better from this angle, for my happiness and my wallet.

 - All alone.